realworldocaml/book/en/inside-the-runtime.md

 This program defines a type `t1` that is mutable, and `t2` that is immutable.
 The main loop iterates over both fields and runs a simple counter.
 It measures two things: the wallclock time that all the iterations take, and the number of minor garbage collections that occurred during the test.
-The results should look something like this:
+The results are very hardware-dependent, but on a modern Intel i7 processor they look something like
+this:

 ```
 mutable: 8.6923s (7629 minor collections)